— Katharine Lee Bates

 Katharine Lee Bates (1859–1929), an English professor at Wellesley College, took a summer teaching job at Colorado College in 1893.

-While scaling the 14,000-foot of Pike's Peak she was inspired by the beauty of the "spacious skies" and "purple mountains."
+While scaling the 14,000-foot summit of Pike's Peak, she was inspired by the beauty of the “spacious skies” and “purple mountains.”

 “When I saw the view, I felt great joy,” Bates recalled.
 “All the wonder of America seemed displayed there, with the sea-like expanse.”

-The words to her poem America the Beautiful, poured easily from her heart and was first published in a weekly journal called the Congregationalist on this day in 1895.
+The words to her poem America the Beautiful poured easily from her heart and were first published on this day in 1895 in a weekly journal called the Congregationalist.

-In 1904, Baptist minister Clarence Barbour matched Bates's words to the tune of Materna, a song written by Samuel Augustus Ward in 1882.
-The merged words and music was first performed at a Baptist church in Boston.
+In 1904, Baptist minister Clarence Barbour matched her words to the tune of Materna, composed by Samuel Augustus Ward in 1882.
+The combined words and music were first performed at a Baptist church in Boston.

-As a gift to the American people, both Bates and Ward gave up all royalty to the song--a tribute to America's greatness and a patriotic masterpiece of spirit, praise, and prayer.
+As a gift to the American people, both Bates and Ward gave up all royalties to the song—a patriotic masterpiece of spirit, praise, and prayer.

-About the immediate and lasting success of her tribute, Bates said, "That the hymn has gained such a hold as it has upon our people, is clearly due to the fact that Americans are at heart idealists, with a fundamental faith in human brotherhood."
+About the hymn’s popularity, Bates said, “That the hymn has gained such a hold as it has upon our people is clearly due to the fact that Americans are at heart idealists, with a fundamental faith in human brotherhood.”